-Over his 28-year career Jeremy Sugerman has developed a diverse litigation practice that includes commercial litigation, intellectual property disputes, insurance coverage, and appellate representation.
-His transactional practice includes the representation of artists creating work for the public sphere, companies involved in the creation and display of large-scale art and experiences for public events and location, art consultants, and nonprofit institutions.
-He also advises new companies and individuals looking to protect their intellectual property.
+Over his 29-year career Jeremy Sugerman has developed a diverse litigation practice that includes commercial litigation, intellectual property disputes, insurance coverage, and appellate representation.
+His transactional practice includes the representation of artists creating work for the public sphere, individual designers, companies involved in the creation and display of art and experiences for public events and location, art consultants, and nonprofit institutions.
 Mr. Sugerman has a Martindale Hubbell peer review rating of “AV Preeminent,” and is consistently named to the California Super Lawyers list as one of the top attorneys in California.
 No more than 5 percent of the lawyers in the state are selected by Super Lawyers.

 Mr. Sugerman serves as a neutral in alternative dispute resolution in a variety of forums, including private arbitration and mediation and judicial arbitration.
 After thirteen years as an arbitration panelist for the Bar Association of San Francisco’s Attorney-Client Fee Dispute program, in which he often acted as chief arbitrator, Mr. Sugerman is now Chair of BASF’s Attorney-Client Fee Dispute Executive Committee, which oversees the program.